<$BlogRSDUrl$>

 Thursday, October 17, 2024

-Herrell Looks For Help In Final Journal Poll Coming Sunday; Her Boosters Doubt Vasquez Leads Big But Need Ammo To Make Case, Plus: Nella Closes Her Purse; No Personal Money In Latest Report, And: Reader React To Senate TV Debate
+Herrell Looks For Help In Final Journal Poll Coming Sunday; Her Boosters Doubt Vasquez Leads Big But Need Ammo To Make Case, Plus: Nella Drops Another $750K in Loans, And: Reader React To Senate TV Debate

 Pollster Sanderoff